wodby/docker4drupal/docs/logs.md

 ## CLI

-To get logs from a container simply run (skip the last param to get logs form all the containers):
+To get logs from a container simply run (skip the last param to get logs from all the containers):
 ```
 $ docker-compose logs [service]
 ```